PierreSenellart/provsql/doc/TODO/having-trichotomy.md

   `GatterbauerS15`, the 2011 Suciu et al. textbook) but **not** this HAVING paper.
 Add `Re/Suciu 2009 (VLDB J.)` — and optionally the DBPL 2007 conference version — when any of the above lands, so the docs can cite it.
+  Also add `Souihli/Senellart 2013 (ICDE)` (ProApproX), the source of the portfolio + cost-model principle behind the method catalog, when the chooser lands.